Tuesday, March 4, 2025

 Materials required for this card are:

-Card Stock: basic white, blueberry bushel
+Card Stock: basic white

 Designer Series Paper: bright & beautiful